Frequently Asked Questions

 If you need a visa you should only need the CoS number but some British Consulates might require a letter too in which case you can use the confirmation letter we send along with your CoS number

 No. However, we are always interested in teaming up with individuals or organisations in other countries who do what we do but in their countries.
-We're particularly eager to work something out with a USA agency as obtaining work permits in the USA is much harder than to do so in the UK yet there's opportunities galore for band exchanges between the US and UK if we can resolve that!
+We're particularly eager to work something out with a USA agency as obtaining CoS in the USA is much harder than to do so in the UK yet there's opportunities galore for band exchanges between the US and UK if we can resolve that!

 Does a sponsor do anything else?